guettli/programming-guidelines/README.rst

  * Logging and profiling, if you have a particular reproducable use case
  * Django Debug Toolbar to see which SQL statements took long in a http request.
  * Statistics collected on production environments.
-I use my own tool up to now: https://github.com/guettli/live-trace
+For Python:  https://github.com/uber/pyflame or https://github.com/benfred/py-spy

 You provide the GUI for configuring the system.
 Then the customer (not you) uses this GUI .........................................................................................